We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Infant and baby formulas can replace breast milk.
 They can also supplement it, extending the breastfeeding relationship or making nursing possible to begin with.

 Every baby is different, and it is a good idea to consult a pediatrician for help choosing the right formula, especially if a baby has special needs, including dietary restrictions.

-Some caregivers believe that homemade infant formulas are safe, but the Centers for Disease Control and Prevention (CDC) warn that they may not contain the right nutrients and could harbor dangerous contaminants.
+Some caregivers believe that homemade infant formulas are safe, but the

 Commercial formulas must pass rigorous tests, making them a safer option.